DevRel-Foundation/.github/profile/README.md

    Working groups are volunteer-led teams within the Developer Relations Foundation that focus on specific DevRel topics or challenges.
 They collaborate to create open-source resources, best practices, and frameworks to support the DevRel community.
 Anyone can join and contribute.

-   You can view current working groups and learn how to get involved [here](https://dev-rel.org/about/working-groups).
+   You can view current working groups and learn how to get involved [here][working-groups].
 </details>

 <details>